Ultramann/Numeric-Python-Intro/README.md

     return [X[closest_idxs == idx] for idx in np.unique(closest_idxs)]
 ```

 As we saw above the first two parts are very straightforward in this bare-bones version of k-means.
 The real work is being done in parts 2.1 and 2.2.
+The last function, `make_centroid_assignments` is simply a convenience function to make the same style centroid assignments list as we had in the base Python version.

 #### Part 2.1 - Finding Closest Centroid to Each Data Point